Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Canning Vale - West has 47 active public transport stops.
-These are a mix of train and bus services.
-There are 8 individual routes operating in total, providing 1600 weekly passenger trips.
+Canning Vale - West has 47 active public transport stops operating within its boundaries.
+These include a mix of train and bus services.
+There are 8 individual routes serving these stops, collectively providing 1,600 weekly passenger trips.

 Frequently Asked Questions - Transport